a Mistake or Have Been Falsely Accused, I Can Help

 Result: Case Dismissed

-Circuit Court, Fourth Judicial Circuit, Duval County
+Court: Circuit Court, Fourth Judicial Circuit, Duval County

 Details: Our client, a juvenile, was accused of breaking into a school with another youth and taking food and money.
 After demonstrating our client’s good background and character, and that this was an isolated incident, the State agreed to place him into the Youth Offender Program wherein his case was ultimately dismissed.